MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/payables-how-export-payments-bank-file.md

 > [!CAUTION]
 >   The resulting payment journal lines cannot be posted, deleted, or voided.
 1. Set up the customer as a vendor.
 Name it "Customer X for Refunds", for example.
-For more information, see [How to: Register New Vendors](purchasing-how-register-new-vendors.md).
+For more information, see [Register New Vendors](purchasing-how-register-new-vendors.md).
 2. On the payment journal line for the customer, set the **Account Type** field to **Customer**, and the **Document Type** field to **Refund**.
 3. Perform the normal steps for payment export as described in the "To export payments to a bank file" section.